** sorry for the poor audio on this one!!**

 - Der neue hatte gestern Kopierer-Schulung.
 Boah, hat der sich dumm angestellt.

 - The new guy had a little introduction to our copy machine.
-Boy, he sure was in idiot mode.
+Boy, he sure was in idiot mode/acted like an idiot.

 - Thomas flirts like a 15 year old computer nerd.